LilyLavender/ssbu-mod-workshop/episode02/FighterCodeNames.md

 # Fighter Code Names
-### Characters not listed simply use their name, so Mario is mario, duck hunt is duckhunt, etc.
+### Characters not listed simply use their name, so Mario is mario, Duck Hunt is duckhunt, etc.

 - Donkey Kong - [ donkey ]
 - Dark Samus - [ samusd ]